strangetom/ingredient-parser/docs/source/explanation/features.rst

 Features
 ^^^^^^^^

-Features are properties of a token that can be deterministically calculated.
+Features are properties of a token that can be deterministically calculated without the parser model.
-When the sequence tagging model is trained, it will learn a weight for each of the features depending of how much that feature contributes to the token having a particular label.
+When the model is trained, it will learn a weight for each of the features depending of how much that feature contributes to the token having a particular label or not having a label.
-The features are always primitive data types: ``str``, ``bool``, ``int``, ``float``.
+The features are always primitive data types: ``str``, ``bool`` (``int`` or ``float`` are converted to ``str``).

-In addition to calculating features for the given token, they are also calculated for the three surrounding tokens depending on where the token is in the sentence.
+In addition to calculating features for the given token, they are also calculated for up to three surrounding tokens depending on where the token is in the sentence.
 This helps provide context for the current token and improves the model accuracy.
 To distinguish the features of the current token from the features of the surrounding tokens, the names features for the surrounding tokens are given a prefix based on how far from the current token they are.